 Overseeing community health departments and operations at healthcare facilities, medical and health services managers have a wide range of responsibilities.
 A medical or health services manager’s duties depend in part on the health care organization that employs them.
 Their major duties include:

-- Increasing quality and delivery of medical care
+- Increasing the quality and delivery of medical care

 - Developing, approving, and updating departmental policies and objectives